redteaminfra/redteam-infra/external/oci/README.md

 Can be whatever you'd like, tenancy name is recommended

 Running something like:
 `oci session authenticate --profile-name CloudyCloudMcCloud --region us-ashburn-1 --tenancy-name CloudyCloudMcCloud` will launch a web browser for you to authenticate to your tenancy.
 It will also give you the URI you need to visit if a web-browser isn't configured to open.
+Use the value for `--profile-name` as the value for your `config_file_profile` variable.

 From there you can run